rufimelo99/UltimateChess/README.md

 ### Prerequisites

 Unity is required to run this project, obviously and so is the installation of the toolkit.
-(For preference use, it was created an environment using Anaconda for training purposes).
+For preference use, it was created an environment using Anaconda for training purposes and later on tensorboard for tracking the learning process.
+`tensorboard --logdir=results --port 6006`

 <!-- USAGE EXAMPLES -->
 ## Usage